AdobeDocs/campaign-web.en/help/v8/direct-mail/send-direct-mail.md

 # Preview & send a direct mail delivery {#send-direct-mail}

-Once you have configured the extraction file for your direct mail delivery, you can utilize test profiles to preview it and send proofs.
+Once you have configured the extraction file for your direct mail delivery, you can utilize test profiles to preview it.
 If you have included personalized content, you can examine how this content is displayed in the columns by using test profile data.
 This allows you to ensure that the file content is being rendered correctly and that the personalized elements are being appropriately incorporated.
-Learn how to [preview the extraction file](#preview-dm) and [send proofs](#test-dm)

 When the extraction file is ready, you can send the direct mail delivery in order to generate the file and share it with your direct mail provider.
 [Learn how to send your direct mail delivery](#dm-send)